Board Configurations

 Usage

-This makes it straightforward to run oveRTOS applications in CI pipelines or debuggers without embedded hardware.
+The produced binary runs directly on Linux / macOS, so it is straightforward to run oveRTOS applications in CI pipelines or debuggers without embedded hardware.